David Villar Player Props: Giants vs. Marlins

-David Villar -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the San Francisco Giants versus the Miami Marlins, with Edward Cabrera on the mound, on April 18 at 6:40 PM ET.
+The San Francisco Giants, including David Villar (hitting .103 in his past 10 games, with a double, a home run, three walks and four RBI), battle starting pitcher Trevor Rogers and the Miami Marlins at LoanDepot park, Wednesday at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Marlins.
+He is looking to get back on track after he struck out four times in his most recent game against the Marlins.

 David Villar Game Info & Props vs. the Marlins